-In 2018, federal money made up only 14% of all college revenue.
+In 2018, federal money made up 14% of all college revenue.
 About 3.6% of total federal spending went towards higher education investments, according to the US government’s Datalab.
 Datalab operates under the Department of Treasury and is a public source for federal spending data.

 Colleges and universities received $1.068 trillion in revenue from federal and non-federal funding sources in 2018.